 - 1 pinch sea salt

-Dip dates halfway in the mealted chocolate.
-Place each date on a sheet lined with parshment paper.
+- Dip dates halfway in the melted chocolate.
+Place each date on a sheet lined with parchment paper.
 Sprinkle with sea salt and coconut flakes.

 - Refrigerate the chocolate dipped dated for at least 15 minutes.
 Keep refrigerated.